 Cat Neutering and Spaying

 Spaying and neutering are surgical procedures to remove reproductive organs.
 Spaying or neutering your kitten prevents him or her from having unwanted offspring.
-It also decreases the amount of kittens/cats that end up in shelters or are summoned to a life on the streets.
-It also has very important health and behavior benefits for your cat.
+It also decreases the number of kittens/cats that end up in shelters or are summoned to a life on the streets.
+It also has very important health and behaviour benefits for your cat.